funderburkjim/webcompLearn/readme1.md

 * [lit-getword05/index2.html](https://funderburkjim.github.io/webcompLearn/lit-getword05/index2.html) Two independent copies of my-app element, neither using suggestions
 * [lit-getword05/index2-suggest.html](https://funderburkjim.github.io/webcompLearn/lit-getword05/index2-suggest.html) Two independent copies of my-app element, both using suggestions
+* [lit-getword05a/index.html](https://funderburkjim.github.io/webcompLearn/lit-getword05a/index.html) my-app1 custom element builds on the elements of getword05.
+  * Two instances of 'my-app', one with dictionary 'mw', and one with dictionary 'mw72'.
+Each uses 'suggest' api.
+  * Two additional 'global' elements, whose values can filter to both my-app instances
+    * csl-input:  the spelling method for citations
+    * csl-citation:  the citation.
+This citation does not use suggestions, since there is no dictionary specified.
+    * There are no listeners in my-app1.
+Changes to each of the global elements generate updates in both instances of my-app.